near/boilerplate-template-ipfs/README.md

 ## About

-This project is created for easy-to-start as a React skeleton template in the Pagoda Gallery.
+This project is created for easy-to-start as a React + IPFS skeleton template in the Pagoda Gallery.
 It was initialized with [create-near-app].
 Clone it and start to build your own gallery project!

 ### Built With